 Park staff know their park’s resources and understand how to communicate their importance.
 Teachers know their students and understand how to help them learn.
 Community partners know local needs and assets.
 Together we can provide educator professional development aimed at deeper learning opportunities for students that use authentic experiences in the parks and communities.

+National Parks are referred to as the "gems" of our country, offering historical, cultural, and natural treasures.
+National parks can provide tangible resources and illustrate complex issues, helping students to make meaningful connections to their place.
 With Park for Every Classroom's engaging work environment and methods, teachers, park staff, and community educators can share expertise and resources, learn about innovations in education, and plan together to make a direct impact in their communities.

 PEC is adapted to fit the specific needs, assets, culture, and goals of each site.
 Although our Community of Learning, Inquiry, and Practice partners share similar foundational premises and overall aspirations, each team has created its own distinct PEC program for their unique situation.